libp2p/specs/identify/README.md

 Example value: `/my-network/0.1.0`.

-Implementations SHOULD limit the string to 128 runes (Unicode code points) when displaying or processing this field.
+Implementations SHOULD limit the string to 128 Unicode code points when displaying or processing this field.
 When displaying in terminals, logs, or user interfaces, implementations SHOULD sanitize the string as described in the [Unicode Sanitization](#unicode-sanitization) section below.